 What is REST API?

-REST API stands for Representational State Transfer Application Programming Interface is a data source’s frontend that allows users to create, retrieve, update, and delete data items.
+REST API stands for Representational State Transfer Application Programming Interface and is a data source’s frontend that allows users to create, retrieve, update, and delete data items.

-It is a software architecture style that is used for guiding the development of the architecture.
-Dr. Roy Fielding described REST API in 2000 giving developers flexibility and an approach to link components and applications in a microservices architecture because of their versatility.
+Dr. Roy Fielding described REST API in 2000, giving developers flexibility and an approach to link components and applications in a microservices architecture because of their versatility.

 Methods to Connect to Databricks APIs